dinayrore/user_input_statistics/README.md

 ## Tests

 The test suite for this assignment utilizes both Minitest and RSpec.
 Both tests utilize the nyan-cat-formatter to display test results.
 To run the Minitest suite for `user_input_statistics.rb` enter the code: `ruby user_input_statistics_test.rb` into the CLI.
-To run the remaining Minitest suites follow the same pattern as above with the newly specified document name.
 To run all RSpec related test files, enter the code: `rspec spec` into the CLI.

 ## Built With